The Power of Praise in Deliverance from Affliction

-Facebook Post, 26 July 2019
+Revised Facebook Post, 26 July 2019

-In plain sight, we find Ps.
-107, which, looking forward to Jesus' cross and Pentecost, said it all.
-Completely uncomplicated, thanksgiving and praise, (in combination with Scriptural, New Covenant obedience to Jesus,) cure a myriad of maladies.
+Concerning deliverance from everything that can oppress us on this side of the grave, we find Psalm 107 in plain sight, which, looking forward to Jesus' cross and the outpouring of the indwelling Holy Spirit at Pentecost, said it all.
+Completely uncomplicated thanksgiving and praise, (in combination with Scriptural, New Covenant obedience to Jesus,) cure a myriad of maladies.
 It is easy to praise God when all is well.
-But actually, praise is sacrifice unto Him.
-Sacrifice calls for offering even that which is dear and difficult, (Lu.
+But praise is actually personal sacrifice to Him.
+Sacrifice calls for offering to Jesus even that which is dear and difficult, (Lu.
 14:27.)
 So, it is especially acceptable to God to praise Him in affliction.
-Ps.
-107 teaches that we must praise Him when in trouble, uncertainty, distress, danger, and everything else.
-[Forget the prosperity lie that believers must be happy, healthy and superrich all the time!
-Biblical reality is as follows.]
+(Not for the affliction, but because He is in control of all hardship.)
+Psalm 107 teaches that we must praise Him when in trouble, uncertainty, distress, danger, and everything else that can befall us.

 As a result, there is no such thing as a ‘deliverance ministry.’
-They operate in utter violation of God’s Old and New Covenant Truth and teach Jesus’ blood-bought believers lies about so-called ‘bondage and curses,’ instead of giving them God’s Scriptural Truth, (Jesus Himself,) Who stated, “You will know the Truth – and the Truth will set you free!”
+They operate in utter violation of God’s New Covenant Truth and teach Jesus’ blood-bought believers lies about so-called ‘bondage and curses,’ instead of giving them God’s Scriptural Truth, (Jesus Himself,) Who stated, “You will know the Truth – and the Truth will set you free!”

 First, we were fully delivered from the enemy and his kingdom of darkness at the moment we sincerely accepted Jesus and was born again INTO His Kingdom of light, (1 Pt.
-2:9-10; Col. 1:13-14.)
+2:9-10; Col. 1:13-14; Eph.
+1:7; 12-14.)
 Second, we must constantly “transform” or renew our minds or thoughts and beliefs by studying and obeying the Real Truth of Scripture, (Rom.
-12:1-2.)
-The Truth of Scripture is Jesus Christ Himself.
-Anyone who teaches false doctrines, robs us of Jesus, The Truth, our salvation, redemption and blessing in Him.
+12:1-3.)
+The Truth of Scripture is God’s Word or Jesus Christ Himself.
+Anyone who teaches false doctrines, robs us of Jesus, The Truth, and our redemption, salvation, and blessing in Him.